s9e/TextFormatter/docs/Cookbook/00_Getting_started/Basic_usage/Configuration/00_ZeroConfig.md

 ## Zero-configuration: using predefined bundles

 The fastest way to start using s9e\TextFormatter is to use a predefined bundle.
-Currently, there is only one bundle, named "Forum", which supports the same kind of formatting that is used in internet forums.
-Other bundles will become available based on feedback.
+In this example, we use the "Forum" bundle, which supports the same kind of formatting that is used in internet forums.

 Here is the simplest way to use the Forum bundle: